 Identify Common Coordinate Points

-Identifying common coordinate points in a scan and model is crucial for achieving accurate data alignment.
+Identifying common coordinate points in a scan and model are crucial for achieving accurate data alignment.
 These shared reference points act as anchors, ensuring precise overlay within the same coordinate system across different data sources.
 Without such points, there is a significant risk of misalignment, leading to errors in measurements, analyses, and visualizations.

 It is recommended to identify a minimum of three points, though four or five are more commonly used, to establish a reliable reference framework.
-Additional points add redundancy, aiding in error detection and correction during the alignment process.
+Additional points add redundancy, helping in error detection and correction during the alignment process.
 Distributing these points evenly and at varying heights across both the scan and model enhances balance and comprehensive alignment.

 Using distinctive features such as corners and edges, which are prominent in both datasets, is encouraged.
 This practice facilitates smoother workflows and improves alignment efficiency by enabling straightforward comparisons and quick identification of discrepancies for necessary adjustments.